Man bedridden after accident heaps praises on Adom FM's Agoro Nie for donation

 He was informed he needed GHS20,000 for a correction surgery, else he faces a lifetime disability.

-After his plight was brought to the attention of Adom FM, a station he grew up listening to, the team members of sports show Agro Nie Agro Nie, headed by Kobby Stonne, including other listeners, came to his aid.
+As a sports enthusiast, he decided to follow the bet prediction Adom FM’s sports show, Agro Nie Agro Nie, hosted by Kobby Stonne.

-Just eight days after he joined the fan group, 25% of the amount needed has been contributed so far, and more in the offing.
+Just eight days after he joined the fan group, he won bets and was able to raise 25% of the amount needed for the surgery.

 An emotional Phanuel is singing the praises of Adom FM’s Agoro Nie Agoro Nie for showing him empathy and love.

-In a matter of time, Phanuel believes he will get proper care than the herbal medicine he has resorted to, for which he is eternally grateful to the entire team for the breakthrough.
+In a matter of time, Phanuel believes he will be able to win more bets and get proper care than the herbal medicine he has resorted to, for which he is eternally grateful to the entire team for the breakthrough.